CAPASlowControl/IAXO_ZGZ_nodered/README.md

 - Check Reconnection:
 	+ The serial devices sometimes reconnect and sometimes not.
 - CAEN 4CH:
-	+ AutoRecovery functionality not checked
+	+ AutoRecovery functionality not fully checked